 Angkor Wat at sunrise is a truly memorable experience!
 We visited this majestic temple early one morning during our stay in Siem Reap.
 In order to catch the sunrise, it’s an early start.
 In our case, we were up at 4.30am in order to get to Angkor Wat by 5.30am.
 Not easy when you’re travelling with children, but we made it.
 We travelled by tuk-tuk, our favourite mode of transport for getting to, from and around the many temples.
 Our tuk-tuk driver would simply park up and wait for us while we explored.
 We watched the sunrise over Angkor Wat sitting on a picnic rug, a beautiful experience.
 The colours were spectacular.
 Even the children were impressed.
 Afterwards, we headed off to breakfast, before continuing with our temple exploration.
 At this time in the morning, there are relatively few people in the other temples so it’s a perfect time to explore.

 Angkor Wat Crowds by swedishnomad.com

-The sunrise at angkor requires an early wake up call, especially if you want to get a spot on the front row.
-We arrived by tuk-tuk 1 hour before sunrise, and got a great spot to see the rising sun over this ancient temple.
+The sunrise at Angkor requires an early wake-up call, especially if you want to get a spot on the front row.
+We arrived by tuk-tuk 1 hour before sunrise and got a great spot to see the rising sun over this ancient temple.
 It was spectacular, but at the same time quite surreal because of all the people next to you.
 Normally, sunrises are peaceful and most people are sleeping, but not at Angkor Wat.

-Here, you’ll share the experience with hundreds, and sometimes up to thousand other tourists who come to see the sunrise.
+Here, you’ll share the experience with hundreds, and sometimes up to a thousand other tourists who come to see the sunrise.
 I still recommend people to go, but be prepared for crowds, and my best tip afterwards is to go quickly to Bayon temple when others go inside Angkor Wat.